tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ### Straight serial connection

-On Uno WiFi Dev Ed the standard connection thru SC16IS750 is limited for unknown reason to 9600 baud, which is very slow.
-There is a way to use a direct Atmega to ESP serial connection at 115200 baud.
+On Uno WiFi Dev Ed here is a way to use a direct Atmega to ESP serial connection at 115200 baud.

 With the serial of Atmega connected to ESP8266 it can’t be used for USB sketch uploading and Serial Monitor as it is the case with other equipment connecting to UART serial connection.

 Alternative to uploading sketch over USB is OTA upload.
 Alternative to Serial Monitor is Telnet.

-Warning: use firmware which activates the straight serial connection only if you mastered firmware OTA upload.

 #### Pin 4